openshift-cs/rosaworkshop/OSD3.11/8-networking.md

 ![UI Scale](/images/8-ostoy-uiscale.png)

 - See this visually by visiting the OSToy app and seeing how many boxes you now see.
 It should be one.

+- You can also confirm this via the CLI or the web UI